bidxcore/bidx-MNScript/README.md

 Now:

-### Copy and paste this into the terminal
+### Copy and paste this into the terminal PRESS ENTER (if you paste it into PUTTY it will usually start on its own)

-`wget https://raw.githubusercontent.com/bidxcore/bidx-MNScript/master/mnscript.sh && bash mnscript.sh`
+`wget https://raw.githubusercontent.com/bidxcore/bidx-MNScript/master/newmnscript.sh && bash newmnscript.sh`

-#### Once the script prints finished
+#### Once the script prints finished---DO NOT CLOSE THE TERMINAL

-1. Open the "Receive" tab of your wallet
+1. If you closed it, open the debug console of your wallet
-2. Click on the "Request payment" button and copy the new address generated
-3. Send (exactly) 7,000 BIDX to the address that is printed
-4. After 15 confirms, enter masternode outputs and note the transaction id (txid) of the transaction for collateral and output number (either 1 or 0)
+2. After you verify the transaction has 15 confirmations, enter "masternode outputs" and note the transaction id (txid) of the transaction for collateral and output number (either 1 or 0)

+##### Then
-5. Open 'tools' menu in wallet
+1. Open 'tools' menu in wallet
-6. Select 'open masternode configuration file'
+2. Select 'open masternode configuration file'
-7. Create a new line at the bottom and enter details as follows:
+3. Create a new line at the bottom and enter details as follows:

 `mn01 ipaddressofvps:40000 masternodekey collateraltxid collateraloutputnum`